Almost sold out! What to do if you haven't ordered Mother's Day roses

+Clarifications & clarifications: 1-800-Flowers says they are not sold out of roses for Sunday delivery.

-Procrastinators, if you haven’t gotten around to buying mom a dozen red roses online yet for Mother's Day, you may be too late.
-But don't despair.
+LOS ANGELES — Procrastinators, if you haven’t gotten around to buying mom a dozen red roses online yet for Mother's Day, it appears it is too late.
+But don't dispair.

 There are other options, like stopping by local florists, going to a supermarket or ordering other kinds of flowers.